IraPS/CompLingHWs_2017-18/2. Keywords/README.md

 Also the golden standard itself is questionable.
 It's clear how people write the keywords for articles but seems that sometimes these aren't neccessary based on lexical scope of a document and, for example, keywords often have both terms like "roses" and "red roses".
 If we're aiming on good metrics it's not clear how we draw the line and decide what to take or ditch out of these two.

-And some ngram graphs of those "fake" nonzero tf-idf terms from the second variant: https://github.com/IraPS/CompLingHWs_2017-18/tree/master/2.%20Keywords/graphs
+I had some ngram graphs of those "fake" nonzero tf-idf terms from the second variant, just for fun, you cannot see much there: https://github.com/IraPS/CompLingHWs_2017-18/tree/master/2.%20Keywords/graphs